Baccalaureate (BA) in Anthropology

 Students with a degree in anthropology may take one of several post-graduate paths.
 Some continue their anthropology training in graduate schools, many at the finest graduate schools in the country.
 Others may pursue medical training.
 Historically, archaeology and cultural anthropology have appealed to students interested in education, government (foreign service), public health, business (e.g., overseas marketing), history, and ethnic/cultural studies.
 Biological anthropology has been popular with students interested in biology, medicine, dentistry, ecology, evolution, and the earth sciences.
-To get more information about what to do with an Anthropology degree follow can be found on the Career Service website.
+More information about what to do with an Anthropology degree follow can be found on the Career Service website.
 Additional information can be found here.

 Anthropology students from Stony Brook have participated in numerous research programs in England, Ireland, France, Germany, Italy, Greece, Turkey, Russia, Syria, Iraq, Israel, Jordan, the Phillipines, Ethiopia, Kenya, Tanzania, Madagascar, South Africa, Costa Rica, Belize, and Peru.
 Research opportunites also exist closer to home on Long Island.